wedesoft/www.wedesoft.de/_posts/2025-08-30-keyestudio-smarthome.md

 Initially I thought it was an issue with the QinHeng Electronics CH340 serial converter driver software.
 After exchanging a few emails with [keyestudio support][2] however I was pointed out that the board type of my smart home version was not "Arduino Uno".
 The box of the control board says "Keyestudio Control Board for ESP-32" and I had to [install version 3.1.3 of the esp32 board software][3] for being able to program the board.
+I.e. the Keyestudio IoT Smart Home Kit for ESP32 is not to be confused with the Keyestudio Smart Home Kit for Arduino.

 The documentation for the Keyestudio smart home using ESP-32 is [here][1].
 Also the correct version of the [smart home sketches are here][4].
-I.e. the Keyestudio IoT Smart Home Kit for ESP32 is not to be confused with the Keyestudio Smart Home Kit for Arduino.
+Finally you can find many sample projects in the [keyestudio blog][5].
+Note that in some cases you have to adapt the io pin numbers using the smart home documentation.

 Many thanks to Keyestudio support for helping me to get it working.